To evaluate your courses online, please access the internet and enter the following URL address into the address bar:

 Locate Blackboard section and click Login

-If you are logging into Blackboard for the first time:
+If you are logging into Blackboard for the first time, first login to Alvernia Webmail and change your password:

 Username and Password are the SAME: first 4 letters of your last name (all in lower case) + last 6 digits of Alvernia ID